British Society of Periodontology

-The British Society of Periodontology is a society of periodontologists (i.e. Dental Care Professionalss who specialize in treating gum diseases) in the United Kingdom.
+The British Society of Periodontology is a society of periodontologists (i.e. Dental Care Professionals who specialize in treating gum diseases) in the United Kingdom.
 It was founded in 1949 and its aim is to "promote the art and science of periodontology".
 Its activities include advisory publications for professionals and the public, educational workshops, society meetings and awards for research.